MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 :::image type="content" source="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg" alt-text="A diagram that shows how Microsoft Defender XDR stops a threat chain." lightbox="./media/eval-defender-xdr/m365-defender-eval-threat-chain.svg":::

 Defender for Cloud Apps detects anomalous behavior like impossible-travel, credential access, and unusual download, file share, or mail forwarding activity and displays these behaviors in the Defender for Cloud Apps portal.
 Defender for Cloud Apps also helps prevent lateral movement by hackers and exfiltration of sensitive data.

 Microsoft Defender XDR correlates the signals from all the Microsoft Defender components to provide the full attack story.

-### About the workflow
+### Defender for Cloud Apps role as a cloud access security broker

-Defender for Cloud Apps is a cloud access security broker (CASB).
-CASBs act a gatekeeper to broker access in real time between your enterprise users and cloud resources they use, wherever your users are located and regardless of the device they are using.
+A cloud access security broker (CASB) acts as a gatekeeper to broker access in real time between your enterprise users and cloud resources they use, wherever your users are located and regardless of the device they are using.
+Defender for Cloud Apps is a CASB for your organization's cloud apps.
 Defender for Cloud Apps natively integrates with Microsoft security capabilities, including Microsoft Defender XDR.

 Without Defender for Cloud Apps, cloud apps that are used by your organization are unmanaged and unprotected, as illustrated.